nolliechyTW/WIL/Leetcode/ArrayAndHashing/409. Longest Palindrome/README.md

 Constraints:<br>
 - 1 <= s.length <= 2000<br>
-- `s` consists of lowercase and/or uppercase English letters only.
+- `s` consists of lowercase and/or uppercase English letters only

 =======================================================================================<br>
 ### UMPIRE Method: